-- 31. Encourage an on-street, at grade transit transfer facility to be located with direct access off Sherwood Drive to promote the use of transit within the area. - 32.
-Consider the shared use of Strathcona County transit facilities with the area school boards, where efficiencies can be realized, to support efficient use of land and infrastructure. - 33.
-Require direct connections to existing transit facilities in Sherwood Park to ensure transit opportunities are provided locally and regionally.
+- 33. Encourage an on-street, at grade transit transfer facility to be located with direct access off Sherwood Drive to promote the use of transit within the area. - 34.
+Consider the shared use of Strathcona County transit facilities with the area school

-- 34. Encourage the use of covered transit stops that are well lit to promote the use of transit through all four seasons. - 35.
-Require that transit stops are accessible by active transportation, with direct connections, to ensure accessibility. - 36.
-Consider the integration of transit stops on private streets, where they serve a primary destination within the area, to support the increased availability of transit. - 37.
-Encourage the use of dynamic transit to promote alternative transit options.
+- boards, where efficiencies can be realized, to support efficient use of land and infrastructure. - 35.
+Require direct connections to existing transit facilities in Sherwood Park to ensure transit opportunities are provided locally and regionally. - 36.
+Encourage the use of covered transit stops that are well lit to promote the use of transit through all four seasons.

+37. Require that transit stops are accessible by active transportation, with direct connections, to ensure

-- 38. Require the provision of comfortable and safe passenger waiting areas that do not impede the flow of pedestrian and cyclist movements to ensure the comfort of transit and active transportation users. - 39.
+- 38. Consider the integration of transit stops on internal private streets, where they serve a primary destination within the area, to support the increased availability of transit. - 39.
+Encourage the use of dynamic transit to promote alternative transit options. - 40.
+Require the provision of passenger waiting areas at transit controlled locations that do not impede the flow of pedestrians, cyclists or vehicles to ensure the comfort and safety of all street users. - 41.
 Require that the design of transit controlled locations maintain both the safety and efficient movement of all street users to ensure complete and accessible transportation networks.